EasyRL4Rec: An Easy-to-use Library for Reinforcement Learning Based Recommender Systems: Introduction

 \section{Introduction}

 Recommender systems (RSs) are increasingly becoming integral to various domains, such as e-commerce, social media, and online streaming services.
-Traditional RSs usually rely on supervised learning methods like collaborative filtering~\cite{schafer2007collaborative} to learn users' interests and predict their immediate responses.
-However, these methods often fail to capture the long-term effects, leading to potential issues like Feedback Loops~\cite{mansoury2020feedback}, Filter Bubbles~\cite{flaxman2016filterbubbles}, and other undesirable outcomes.
+Traditional RSs usually rely on supervised learning methods like collaborative filtering~\cite{schafer2007collaborative} to learn and predict users' interests.
+However, these methods often fail to capture the long-term effects, leading to potential issues like Feedback Loops~\cite{mansoury2020feedback}, Filter Bubbles~\cite{flaxman2016filterbubbles}, and other undesirable biases~\cite{chen2023bias, chen2021autodebias}.

 Reinforcement Learning (RL)-Based Recommender Systems have gained rising attention due to their ability to optimize long-term user engagement.
-In this setting, the entire recommendation process is perceived as a multi-step decision-making problem.
-An agent (recommender) interacts with the environment (users) and receives feedback on a specific action.
+In this setting, the recommendation process is perceived as a multi-step decision-making problem.
+An agent (recommender) interacts with the environment (users) and receives feedback on actions (items).
 The main goal of RL-based RSs is to learn an optimal recommendation policy that maximizes cumulative rewards (users' long-term engagement) through trial and error.
 Currently, RL-based RSs have been extensively applied in scenarios such as short video recommendations~\cite{Kuai-cai2023two, Kuai-liu2023exploration, Kuai-cai2023rein, Kuai-xue2023-prefrec}, e-commerce recommendations~\cite{rohde2018recogym, zhao2018deep}, and beyond.